HarmReduction-Works/The-Script/Host Script.md

 _Host Script continues_

-Because this meeting does not discourage feedback, it can be more conversational than other groups.
+> Because this meeting does not discourage feedback, it can be more conversational than other groups.
 At first, people who are new or less vocal may not feel comfortable joining in.
 We are all responsible for welcoming people and helping each other feel included in the discussion.
 We are all responsible to remind each other to ask permission before offering feedback.
 Please let the person speaking complete their thoughts before offering feedback.
 Well intentioned encouragement to do something can feel shaming to a person not ready to change.
 People change when they are ready and it makes sense to them.
+>
-If conversation is moving too fast, or if you need to talk about a new topic please raise your hand.
+> If conversation is moving too fast, or if you need to talk about a new topic please raise your hand.
 I will ask from time to time if anyone needs some space to talk to encourage new voices to add to the conversation.
+>

-Will someone volunteer to begin the discussion?
+> Will someone volunteer to begin the discussion?
 Please say your name before speaking.
-Please remember feedback can be offered but ask for permission first.
+Please remember feedback can be of ered but ask for permission first.
 Feedback can be politely refused both before and at anytime during the feedback.

 # Discussion